axelarnetwork/axelarate-community/documentation/docs/upgrade-v0.8.5.md

 As with docker, the `cp` command creates a backup copy of your testnet data in case something goes wrong.

-## Get out of jail
+## Validators: restore healthy status

+It is likely that the above process will cause your validator node will miss a few blocks.

+* If you miss 6 or more of the last 100 blocks then your status is `missed_too_many_blocks`---see [Missed too many blocks](/validator-zone/troubleshoot/missed-too-many-blocks).
-It is likely that your validator node will acquire Tendermint `jail` status after the above process.
-If this happens then see [Unjail](/validator-zone/troubleshoot/unjail) for instructions on how to fix this condition.
+* If you miss 50 or more of the last 100 blocks then your status is `jailed`---see [Unjail](/validator-zone/troubleshoot/unjail) for instructions on how to fix this condition.